unbolt/ritual.sh/content/posts/2024-02-05-turning-my-smart-phone-into-a-dumb-phone/index.md

 So far it has really restricted my use of these apps.
 The added few steps whenever I pull my phone out has really helped.

-### Turning my smart phone into a dumb phone {.wp-block-heading}
+### Turning my smart phone into a dumb phone

-I&#8217;ve been using this system for a couple of weeks now, and while it works, I still want to be able to turn off my iPhone completely in the evenings and weekends.
+I've been using this system for a couple of weeks now, and while it works, I still want to be able to turn off my iPhone completely in the evenings and weekends.
 Due to needing banking apps to approve payments, and various functions required for my day-to-day job, I need to keep the iPhone.
 I am going to be looking for alternatives so I can walk away from it.

  [1]: https://danbaker.dev/post/cutting-off-from-compulsive-connectivity/